 I’m Abby.
 I grew up in a small town in central Pennsylvania (Go Bubblers!), lived in Pittsburgh for seven years, and then Philadelphia, but now I’m back in the area of my home sweet hometown.
-I live with my soon-to-be-husband (eek!), Skyler, our dog, Dale, and our two cats, Buxton and Dave.
+I live with my husband, Skyler, our dog, Dale, and our two cats, Buxton and Dave.

 Why did you decide to start a blog?

 Well, I’ve been writing/journaling/blogging for as long as I can remember.
 I even had a Xanga back when that was cool.
 But now, it’s kind of how I unwind.
 My mind goes a million miles a minute, so it’s therapeutic to be able to write it all down.

 For a long time, I didn’t have a name for my blog, aside from my own.
 Don’t get me wrong, I know a lot of people who have named their passion projects or businesses after themselves, but it was never something I loved.

 It was a random Thursday, and I felt like I was smacked with a ton of bricks of inspiration.
 I completely redesigned my entire website and came up with a name.
 Well and Cheaply, taken directly from one of my very favorite books, written by my very favorite author.
 Not to mention, there is not a single sentence in the entire world that better describes my life.

 We ate well and cheaply and drank well and cheaply and slept well and warm together and loved each other.

 Besides blogging, what do you like to do in your free time?

 Lots of things!
 I really love coffee (like, a lot), books, food, wine, antiquing, traveling, a well-curated Instagram… you know.
 All of the things that everyone loves these days.